Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Empirical Evaluation and Results

 At the network selection stage, the vehicle accepted all physical SIM cards, regardless of operator identity, PLMN configuration, or authentication profile, without triggering any security warnings or restrictions.
 More importantly, it successfully completed both the LTE attach procedure and PDN session establishment across a variety of PLMNs, including standard commercial identifiers (e.g., 310260, 310150) and non-commercial or test identifiers (e.g., 00101, 00110, 99970).
 This indicates a permissive policy at the radio and core network levels.
 In contrast, modern smartphone platforms (e.g., later versions of iOS and Android) typically enforce stricter PLMN filtering, rejecting SIMs with non-authorized or test network identifiers by default.
-Additionally, Tesla's relaxed network policy can be modified dynamically using the Toolbox3 service software, suggesting that PLMN validation is not hardcoded or cryptographically enforced.
+Additionally, Tesla's relaxed network policy can be modified dynamically using the Toolbox service, suggesting that PLMN validation is neither hardcoded nor enforced.

 At the second stage, after attachment and PDN setup, the vehicle attempts to activate data network services (e.g., telemetry, internet access).
 The TCU restricts connectivity to a limited set of vendor-approved operators, likely based on backend validation or predefined roaming agreements.
 However, this filtering is implemented too late in the connection process to provide meaningful security.
 An attacker emulating a legitimate PLMN can bypass this constraint entirely.
-Even without full application-layer activation, the rogue network can still establish persistent control-plane connectivity with the TCU, exposing the vehicle to various cellular attacks.
-Thus, the secondary filter functions is more as a service-enablement gate than a protective control, and with significant limitations.
+Even without full application-layer activation, the rogue network can still establish persistent control-plane connectivity with the TCU, exposing the vehicle to various attacks.
+Thus, the secondary filter functions more as a service-enablement gate than a protective control, and with significant limitations.

-This design creates a hazardous security posture due to its permissive nature and complexity; while the vehicle may eventually deny certain forms of backend communication, it could willingly interact with potentially untrusted LTE infrastructure at the protocol level.
-Attacks such as IMSI catching, fake base station exploitation, and even MitM positioning can still succeed, even with the current whitelisting policies in place.
-Overall, our findings confirm that Tesla’s whitelisting logic needs to be properly scoped, simplified and strictly enforced to reduce exposure to cellular threats.
+This design creates a risky security posture due to its permissive nature and complexity; while the vehicle may eventually deny certain forms of backend communication, it could willingly interact with potentially untrusted LTE infrastructure at the protocol level.
+Attacks such as IMSI catching, false base station exploitation, and even MitM positioning can still succeed, even with the current whitelisting policies in place.
+Overall, we confirm that Tesla’s whitelisting logic needs to be properly scoped and strictly enforced.